We're looking for great people to join our great team!

 Outside of the summer season, shifts are rarely more than 5.5 hours.

-Shifts start between 4:30pm and 4:55pm, finishing around 30 minutes after we close.
-Start times are currently staggered as part of our Covid Safe measures.
+Shifts start between 4:30pm and 4:45pm, finishing around 30 minutes after we close.

 A shop assistant is a customer-facing role, a kitchen assistant is not.